 4. What does the “right to be forgotten” mean for background screening?

-*Did you miss Step 3?
-Read it here.
+Did you miss a previous step?
+Read it here:

 Download: The 2017 Employment Screening Benchmark Report